- The iPhone SE has a 4.7inch screen and a home button with a fingerprint sensor

 In the UK, Amazon sells the unlocked version, so it the better option.

 iPhone SE – why it’s worth the money

 It’s very similar in looks to the iPhone 8, with a 4.7-inch screen and the familiar home button with a fingerprint sensor built it.

 However, internally Apple has given the phone some massive upgrades, including a far quicker processor and a much better camera.

 While it’s still by no means a cheap device, at a time where getting online simply and safely is key, the SE offers the perfect mix of features and cost.

-There are significantly cheaper phones out there, often running Google’s rival Android system, but we think the iPhone is simpler to use and less likely to suffer security problems.
+There are significantly cheaper phones out there, often running Google’s rival Android system, but we think the iPhone SE is the best phone for seniors, as it’s simpler to use and less likely to suffer security problems.